rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 ## Other Groups

 Other groups generally will not exist in the Rocky GitLab instance.
-Rather, they will (and should) exist in the RESF Gitea instance instead.
+Rather, they will (and should) exist in the RESF Forgejo instance instead.
 These groups could contain repos for:

 * A team's source code
 * A team's set of tools or scripts